eclipse-ibeji/freyja/docs/external-libs.md

 ## How to Author an External Dependency

 Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, and `MappingClient` interfaces.
-To write your own, make a new library crate, add `dts-contracts` as a dependency, and implement the interface.
+To write your own, make a new library crate, add `freyja-contracts` as a dependency, and implement the interface.
 Note the package name and the way you can refer to the package in a toml file (e.g., `{ path = "some/path" }` or `{ git = "some.git/url" }`), as well as the fully qualified name of the struct that implements one of the mentioned structs.
 You will need these to set up the environment for the dependency generator (see [Environment Variables](#environment-variables)).

 It is not necessary to build your dependencies separately.
 Since they will be included in the generated `Cargo.toml` file, Cargo will take care of locating and building your dependencies when you build the Freyja application.